When Luxury Cars Meet High Fashion!

 Although Mercedez stated that the crystals don’t have any technical reason to exist, the stones give the car a distinctive look when matched with the LED Intelligent Light Systems.

 The car is a two-door version of the Mercedes flagship sedan, and it comes with a heated armrest.

 A sporty masterpiece, the car is packed with plush features such as an air-balance system that keeps it smelling exactly how you want it to smell.

 In 2013, Infiniti teamed up with GILT to have designers Thom Browne and Zac Posen create bespoke versions of the brand’s Q50 sedans.

 The Infiniti team gave them complete autonomy except that no rhinestones could be used on the dashboard and that they shouldn’t “go cutting the roof off,” said Keith St. Clair, Director of Marketing for Infiniti USA.

 Browne specifically opted for a mirror-like exterior that toed the line between flashy and upscale and was in stark contrast to Posen’s design which was constructed in light silver matte paint.

 Inside, sterling silver finishes complimented the exterior motif, finished off in signature red, white, and blue stripes.

-And, as previous car and designer collabs, there was a luggage collection in the trunk.
+And, as in previous car and designer collaborations, there was a luggage collection in the trunk.

 Auctioned for $75,000, a portion of the sale proceeds was donated to St. Jude Children’s Research Hospital.